eeemmaaaa/Chest-X-Ray-Images-Pneumonia-/README.md

-# Chest X-Ray Pneumonia Classification with CNN
+# Chest X-Ray Pneumonia Classification with Convolutional Neural Networks
 A medical imaging project using convolutional neural networks to classify chest X-rays as pneumonia or normal, with emphasis on model evaluation and clinical metrics.

-## Project Overview
+## Project Motivation
-This project implements an end-to-end convolutional neural network (CNN) pipeline to classify chest X-ray images as **Pneumonia** or **Normal**.
-Beyond model training, the project focuses on **correct data handling**, **medical image preprocessing**, and **interpreting model performance using appropriate evaluation metrics** such as recall, precision, AUC, and confusion matrices.
+Pneumonia is a common and potentially life-threatening condition, particularly in vulnerable populations.
+Chest X-ray imaging is widely used as a diagnostic tool, but manual interpretation is time-consuming and subject to inter-observer variability.

+This project explores whether a convolutional neural network (CNN) can learn discriminative visual patterns from chest X-ray images to perform **binary classification (Pneumonia vs Normal)**.
+Rather than focusing solely on accuracy, the project emphasizes **clinically meaningful evaluation metrics**, such as recall and AUC, due to the high cost of false negatives in medical diagnosis.

-## Dataset
+## Dataset & Task Definition
-The dataset is sourced from the Kaggle **Chest X-Ray Images (Pneumonia)** dataset.
+The dataset is from the Kaggle **Chest X-Ray Images (Pneumonia)** collection,  organized into `train`, `validation`, and `test` folders, each containing two categories: **PNEUMONIA** and **NORMAL**..
-It contains **5,863 X-Ray images (JPEG)** organized into a directory-based structure suitable for supervised learning.

-Directory structure:

-- 'train/' - training images
-- 'val/': - validation images
+- **Task type:** Binary image classification
-- 'test/': - test images
+- **Input:** Chest X-ray images (JPEG)

-Each split contains two subfolders:
-- 'PNEUMONIA/'
-- 'NORMAL/'
+- **Output:** Probability of pneumonia presence

+The folder-based structure allows labels to be inferred directly from directory names, reducing the risk of label leakage.

-## Data Preprocessing Pipeline
+## Methodology: End-to-End Pipeline
-The following preprocessing and input pipeline steps were implemented using 'tf.data':

-- Construct dataset from directory structure using 'image_dataset_from_directory'
-- Resize images to a fixed resolution '(224 × 224)'
-- Batch and shuffle training data
+This project was designed as a complete image classification pipeline rather than a standalone model experiment:

+1. Data inspection and folder structure verification
+2. Dataset creation using `image_dataset_from_directory`
-- Visual inspection of raw images and labels
+3. Visual sanity checks of images and labels
-- Apply **data augmentation** (random rotation, zoom, and contrast) during training
-- Normalize pixel values to '[0, 1]'
-- Use **cache()** and **prefetch()** to optimize data loading performance

-These steps ensure both correctness and efficiency when handling medical imaging data.
+4. Data augmentation (rotation, zoom, contrast)
+5. Pixel normalization to `[0, 1]`
+6. Dataset optimization using caching and prefetching

+This structure reflects real-world workflows where data handling is as critical as model design.

-## Model Architecture
+## Model Architecture & Training
-A baseline CNN model was implemented using TensorFlow / Keras with the following components:
+A baseline CNN model was implemented to establish a strong yet interpretable reference model:

-  - **Conv2D layers** to learn local spatial features such as edges and textures
-  - **MaxPooling2D layers** to reduce spatial dimensions and computational cost
-  - **Flatten layer** to convert feature maps into a 1D representation
+- Stacked **Conv2D + MaxPooling** layers for hierarchical feature extraction
-  - **Dense layers** for feature integration
+- Fully connected layer for feature integration
-  - **Dropout layer** for regularization and improved generalization
+- **Dropout** to reduce overfitting

-The final output layer uses **sigmoid activation**, suitable for binary classification (Pneumonia vs Normal).
+- **Sigmoid output** layer for binary classification

-## Model Training & Evaluation
+**Training setup:**
 - Optimizer: Adam
 - Loss function: Binary Crossentropy
-- Training epochs: 3
+- Epochs: 3

+The goal was to validate pipeline correctness and evaluation behavior rather than aggressively optimize performance.

-Evaluation metrics include:
+## Evaluation Strategy
-- Accuracy
-- AUC (Area Under ROC Curve)
-- Precision
-- Recall

-Model performance was further analyzed using:
+In medical imaging tasks, accuracy alone can be misleading.
+Therefore, multiple complementary metrics were used:

+- **Recall:** Measures the ability to detect pneumonia cases (minimizing false negatives)
+- **Precision:** Measures prediction reliability
+- **AUC:** Evaluates overall class separation capability
-- **Confusion matrix** (TP / FP / FN / TN)
+- **Confusion Matrix:** Explicit analysis of TP / FP / FN / TN

-- **Accuracy and loss curves**
-- **Visual inspection of predictions with confidence scores**
+Additionally, visual inspection of predictions with confidence scores was performed.

-## Results
+## Results & Analysis
-The model demonstrated strong performance on the validation set:

-- Training and validation accuracy increased consistently across epochs
-- Loss decreased steadily during training
-- High recall values indicate good sensitivity for pneumonia detection
-- Confusion matrix showed correct classification on validation samples

-These results suggest the baseline CNN can generalize reasonably well to unseen chest X-ray images.

-## What I Learned
-Through this project, I gained hands-on experience with:

-- End-to-end CNN pipelines for medical image classification
-- Handling real-world medical image datasets with directory-based labels
-- Building efficient input pipelines using 'tf.data'
-- Applying and validating data augmentation strategies
-- Interpreting classification metrics beyond accuracy
-- Analyzing model behavior using confusion matrices and visual predictions
+The model achieved strong validation performance, with high recall and AUC, indicating effective discrimination between pneumonia and normal cases.
+While validation accuracy fluctuated across epochs, recall and AUC remained stable, highlighting the importance of multi-metric evaluation in medical contexts.

-## Future Work
+## Limitations & Future Work
-Potential improvements include:

-- Using transfer learning (e.g., ResNet, EfficientNet)
+- The baseline CNN is relatively shallow; deeper architectures or transfer learning may improve performance
-- Addressing class imbalance explicitly
+- Class imbalance handling could be further refined
-- Performing cross-validation
-- Applying explainability methods such as Grad-CAM
+- Interpretability methods such as Grad-CAM could help visualize learned attention regions

+These directions represent natural extensions toward more clinically interpretable models.